 In addition, you can get a Simba’s Sunset Dole Whip, which features pineapple Dole Whip topped with a red syrup flavored with strawberry, watermelon and coconut.

 Marketplace Snacks is a kiosk located along the dock near Ghirardelli Soda Fountain and Chocolate Shop in the Marketplace Coop in Disney Springs.
 They also serve nachos, hot dogs, and drinks.

 Here you can get a Frozcato (Moscato, vodka, and pineapple Dole Whip) or a Frozen Old Fashioned (with whiskey and Dole Whip orange).

 Pineapple Lanai at Disney’s Polynesian Village Resort

 The Pineapple Lanai is on the ground floor near the lobby of the Polynesian’s main building.
 Since The Polynesian is on the monorail line, you could easily pick up a Dole Whip on your way to or from the Magic Kingdom.

-For a few extra bucks, you can order it served in a Souvenir Tiki Bowl.
+For an additional cost, you can order it served in a Souvenir Tiki Bowl.

 The Dole Whips here are is actually called The Captain’s Pineapple and are mixed with Captain Morgan Original Spiced Rum.